ahdis/ch-ems/input/pagecontent/guidance.md

 ##### Expecting observation profile

-In cases where certain test results like physical quantities, sequencing-/typing results etc. or a series of test values with their associated measuring units and interpretations are to be transmitted,, a specific observation profile is expected depending on the leading code.
+In cases where certain test results like physical quantities, sequencing-/typing results etc. or a series of test values with their associated measuring units and interpretations are to be transmitted, a specific observation profile is expected depending on the leading code.
 The [ConceptMap](ConceptMap-ch-elm-results-to-observation-profile.html) defines which profile has to be considered.

 ### Multiplex Cases